 This was something new to Head; he knew little of life beyond the narrow confines of his private school education.
 Not being the intellectual in the family had narrowed the school choices for his parents; they rightly reasoned that exposing their second son to the multiple stimuli of a public school curriculum would have caused confusion and prevented him from retaining the fundamentals.
 Continue reading

 What is the American Spirit?

 Ansel Head could never quite put his finger on the answer.
 There is something there though.
 He senses it in himself and in other Americans.
 It is stronger in some than others, but it is still there in most.
 When Americans are challenged, that’s when their spirit is most visible.

-In other countries Head has visited, especially those where he could not find that spirit, people call it arrogance.
+In other countries Head has visited, especially those where he could not sense that spirit, people call it arrogance.
 And they are right.
 Americans are arrogant, or said another way, proud.
 And they swagger about wearing that pride on their sleeves.
-This trait offends most intellectuals, even some in this country.
+This trait offends many intellectuals, even some in this country.

 A Veteran Without Legs, Marine Corps Marathon

 In the unsophisticated opinion of the young Ansel Head, he had been boorishly treated when he was suddenly and without recourse yanked from religious schooling with his best friend Ross at the South Highland’s Presbyterian Church, forced into the suffocating, perfume and cigarette infused Oldsmobile 88, and deposited at St. Mary’s On The Highlands where confusion reigned.
 He had been led to believe that his church going exercise was supposed to help him find God.
 The fact that he was unable to even grasp what a God is in St. Mary’s new and challenging environment, much less find Him, was further proof that an Ivy League education was out of the question for this, the least intellectual boy in the family.
 Continue reading